trifectatechfoundation/trifectatech-website/content/initiatives/data_compression.md

 For zlib, we've created an initial implementation based on zlib-ng, called `zlib-rs`, with a focus on maintaining excellent performance while introducing memory safety.
 The initial development of `zlib-rs` was started and partly funded by [Prossimo](https://www.memorysafety.org/initiative/zlib/).

 In April 2024, an early release of zlib-rs was [integrated in flate2](https://github.com/rust-lang/flate2-rs/releases/tag/1.0.29).
+In Nov 2024 an audit by [ISRG](https://www.abetterinternet.org/) was succesfully completed, and optimizations for Webassembly were included in a [new release](https://github.com/trifectatechfoundation/zlib-rs/releases).

-The development of `bzip2` started Oct 2024.
+The development of `bzip2`, the 2nd project in this initiative, started Oct 2024.
+Unlike in `zlib-rs` we will use `c2rust` to translate the original bzip2 C code to Rust.
+A first release is expected in Feb 2025.

 ### What's Next